 All General Education requirements are met through required courses (as indicated above) except for the Writing Intensive, Interpretive Studies and American/Global Diversity requirements.
-Therefore, in order to graduate, students in this program must choose one course that is designated Writing Intensive, one course that is designated Interpretive Studies and one course that is designated American/Global Diversity.
+Therefore, in order to graduate, students in this program must choose one course that is designated $\boldsymbol{Writing\ Intensive},$ one course that is designated ${\bf Interpretive\ Studies}$ and one course that is designated ${\bf American/Global}$ Diversity.
 The same course may be used to fulfill all three requirements.
 View the courses that fulfill all degree requirements and receive a more detailed explanation of the College's general education requirements to help in your selection.

-- Students must complete ADC 101 and ADC 103 to meet the Technological Competency requirement. - 1 Transfer institutions vary on the courses accepted for transfer.
-Consult transfer agreements and departmental advisors or the specific schools to determine choice.
+^{} Students must complete ADC 101 and ADC 103 to meet the Technological Competency requirement.